 posted above are two ways to reduce or eliminate any damage to your targets.

-A damaged and pitted target can become unsafe at ranges closer than 50 yards due to
+Damaged and / or pitted ar500 steel targets can become unsafe at ranges closer than 50 yards due to

 increased risk of ricochet or splatter concerns due to the uneven surfaces created.